Today’s featured essential oil is a favorite for helping with allergies.

 - I love it in blends that help reduce lymph congestion.
 The Bay Leaf Hydrosol sprayed all over the body after dry brushing is wonderful for lymph health!

 Safety Information: Nontoxic, though it may cause skin irritation and may be sensitizing —especially if oxidized.
 Use in low dilution (5-6 drops to 1 oz of carrier) when applying to the skin, such as in bath or massage oils.
 Steam inhalations or great but know that it might irritate the mucous membranes.
 Don’t use with children under 5 years old because of the 1,8 cineole content and use with caution on children between 5-10 years.
-Listen to this podcast to learn Safe Aromatherapy for Children.
+Listen to the Aromatic Wisdom Podcast Episode 024 to learn Safe Aromatherapy for Children.

-Where to Buy: You can find all these essential oils at PompeiiOrganics.com.
-This is not my company but I use their products in my classroom because of the exceptional quality and customer service, plus, the owner, Jessica Grill, is a graduate of my Aromatherapy Certification Program :-).
+Where to Buy: You can find all these essential oils at NaturesGift.com.
+This is not my company but I use their products in my classroom because of the exceptional quality and customer service.

 Interested in more